padlocks/anvil/README.md

 , where `${VERSION}` is your chosen version from above.
 Use `1.15.2-SNAPSHOT` for the latest commit.

 ### event definition and registration
-In order to define and register an event, simply extend Event:
+In order to define and register an event, simply extend `Event`:
 ```java
 import transfarmer.anvil.event.Event;